mimi1981/InuitNunangat/README.md

 # InuitNunangat
-A basic page to share our dataset and request feedback on how you would like to use this to address your regional needs
+A basic page to share our dataset and request feedback on how you would like to use this dataset to address your regional needs

 Hi everyone!